This post contains affiliate links.

 Spirit airlines booster seat policy

 You can never use a booster seat on a flight; they aren’t FAA-approved since they require a lap-shoulder seatbelt.
 We’ve able to bring our favorite backless booster seat on Spirit Airlines and put it under the seat or in the overhead bin, along with our son’s backpack as his personal item.
+Learn more about flying with a booster seat.

 Spirit Airlines lap child policy